 - Further to Interior Region 11 Reporting Condition #15, all licensed Big Game Transporters must submit copies of their State of Alaska Big Game Commercial Services Board Transporter Activity Reports.
 Location coordinates must be included on each report.
 Reports must be submitted to email@example.com on or before November 15th. **See definition below for Incidental Big Game Transporter.

 - Air transporters may not deliver an object (including food drops) by airborne means, except in emergencies involving public safety or serious property loss [36 CFR 2.17].

-- Without written approval of the Park Superintendent, permit holders may not deliver or leave unattended food, equipment or supplies, except in emergencies involving public safety; or when they are associated with an on-going trip and/or occupied campsite.
-Approval to leave unattended food will generally be contingent on the ability to secure the unattended food in a bear resistant manner.
+- Permit holders may not leave unattended food, equipment or supplies, except in emergencies involving public safety; or when they are associated with an on-going trip and/or occupied campsite without a separate permit from the Superintendent.

 - Commercial river float trips are limited to a maximum party size of 10 persons, including guides and boatmen.